yellow1912/jquery-related-selects/README.markdown

 Required.
 The file to call to retrieve data when a select box is changed.

+Note:
+onChangeLoad can also be a function, in this case you are free to process the data however you like, but you must returned the html of all the options for the select
+As a function, onChangeLoad will accept these parameters: caller,select,options, params, selected_value Please also note that if onChangeLoad is a function then other related option settings such as dataType, onLoadingEnd etc... will be useless

 > loadingMessage

 Optional.
 The text to change the sibling select box to during the AJAX request.
 Defaults to &quot;Loading, please wait...&quot;.